What is a Company Mission Statement?

 Inspiring, Brief, and Memorable

 Good mission statements should be brief, inspiring, and memorable.
 Being succinct allows employees and managers to remember and use them all the time quickly.
 Some examples of inspiring, unforgettable, and brief mission statements include:

 “Uber is evolving the way the world moves.
 By seamlessly connecting riders to drivers through our apps, we make cities more accessible opening up more possibilities for riders and more business for drivers.”

 “To build the Web’s most convenient, secure, cost-effective payment solution.”

 “Our deepest purpose as an organization is helping support the health, well-being, and healing of both people – customers, Team Members, and business organizations in general – and the planet.”

 “To enable economic growth through infrastructure and energy development, and to provide solutions that support communities and protect the planet.”

-Final thoughts: Without a clearly communicated mission statement a business does not have a goal or objective.
-Mission and vision statements are like the road maps for a journey, you may or may not reach your destination without them.
+Without a communicated mission statement, a business does not have a clear goal or objective.
+Mission statements are like road maps for a journey; without a plan, you may have a tough time reaching your destination, if at all.
 Planning and preparing ensure that you have a clear path to your final destination.
 The mission statement is a firm’s roadmap.